IsaiahD3v/WebPage-StudyCase/README.md

 # Engenharia-de-softwaress
+#Software engeneering class

-# Praxium study case Website
+# Praxium study case Website (software devellopment process from resource needed to testing (no intent on deployment))

-A fast, lightweight 2-page website built for IoT and software solutions bussiness.
+A fast, lightweight single-page website built for digital and consulting and software solutions bussiness.

 ## Tech Stack
 * **Framework:** Svelte